Llywelyn Siôn: Life

-His instructors included Meurig Dafydd and Thomas Llewelyn.
+Born to unknown parents at Llangewydd in Glamorgan, Llywelyn Siôn was instructed by Meurig Dafydd, Thomas Llewelyn and possibly the priest Morgan Powell.
+From there, he played an "active role in cintemporary Catholic life" as a poet and copyist, although the quality of his poetry is considered inferior to earlier Glamorgan poetry; as a copyist however, he is described as the "foremost" of Welsh scribes of his age.
 Around 1575, he is mentioned under the name Lewelyn John by Sir Edward Mansel in his History of the Norman Conquest of Glamorgan, as a learned and diligent collector of Welsh manuscripts.
 Following in Meurig Dafydd's footsteps, Siôn became (in 1580) president of the 'Gorsedd' or bardic congress of Glamorgan.
 He presided at the Glamorgan gorsedd at Tir Iarll in 1580, and was commissioned to collect and publish and traditional lore of the bardic order.